pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 At the prompts, use the following values:

 * For project name, use `grocery-list`
-* For the description, use `Deploying a MERN-stack app on DigitalOcean`
+* For description, use `Deploying a MERN-stack app on DigitalOcean`
 * For stack name, use `dev`, the default

 When the command completes, you'll have a new [Pulumi stack]({{< relref "/intro/concepts/stack" >}}), but you'll still have a few things to configure.
-The Pulumi DigitalOcean provider, for one, needs to be [configured]({{< relref "/registry/packages/digitalocean/installation-configuration" >}}) to communicate with DigitalOcean on your behalf (to provision your app and its various resources).
+For one, the Pulumi DigitalOcean provider needs to be [configured]({{< relref "/registry/packages/digitalocean/installation-configuration" >}}) to communicate with DigitalOcean on your behalf (to provision your app and its various resources).
 For this, you can use the access token you obtained [earlier](#setting-up) from the DigitalOcean console, and you can apply it by setting a single environment variable:

 ```bash
 $ export DIGITALOCEAN_TOKEN="your-access-token"
 ```

-Also, since the goal is to have App Platform deploy the app automatically on every GitHub commit, you'll need to tell it where to find the source code for your front- and back-end components.
-You could bake these settings right into the Pulumi program itself, but it'd be better to apply them as stack-specific configuration, as that'd let you deploy to different stacks (say, in CI) based on the branch of the commit.
+Also, since one of our goals is to have App Platform deploy automatically on every GitHub commit, you'll need to tell DigitalOcean where to find the source code for your front- and back-end components.
+You _could_ bake these settings right into the Pulumi program itself, but it'd be better to apply them as stack-specific configuration settings, as that'd let you deploy to different stacks later (say, in CI) based on the branch of the commit.
 Everyone does this a little differently, so for now, let's configure the currently selected stack (which should be `dev`) to use the default branch of your GitHub repository:

 ```bash
 $ pulumi config set repo "your-github-org/your-github-repo" # e.g., cnunciato/fullstack-pulumi-mern-digitalocean